 Must I be a U.S. citizen to learn to fly with the Wings of Carolina?

 No. We welcome members from many different countries.
 If you are a foreign national and wish to learn to fly or obtain an advanced certificate or rating, such as an instrument or multi-engine rating, with the WCFC or elsewhere, you will need to register with the U.S. Transportation Security Administration and submit to a background check, which will take several weeks.
 We can help you with this process.
-At any given time, the Wings of Carolina has several members who have undergone this registration procedure and are learning to fly with the club.
-If you are not a U.S. citizen, please let us know when you apply for membership so we can advise you how to begin the registration process, which is not unduly onerous.
+At any given time, the Wings of Carolina has several members who have undergone this registration procedure and are learning to fly with the Club.
+If you are not a U.S. citizen, please let us know when you apply for membership so we can advise you how to begin the registration process, which is not unduly onerous nor invasive.
 We have guided many members through the TSA process successfully.

 Must I prove that I am a U.S. citizen?